Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 15, no other Blood feature.

-You have unicorn blood in your veins, that changes your physic, granting you the following benefits:
+You have unicorn blood in your veins, that changes your physique.

 * Your size becomes large
 * You grow a horn on your forehead which can be used as a magical melee weapon.
 The horn deals 1d8 + your Strength modifier of piercing damage.